heartcombo/devise/README.md

 end
 ```

 If you have some checkboxes that express the roles a user may take on registration, the browser will send those selected checkboxes as an array.
-An array is not one of Strong Parameters permitted scalars, so we need to configure Devise thusly:
+An array is not one of Strong Parameters' permitted scalars, so we need to configure Devise in the following way:

 ```ruby
 def configure_permitted_parameters